1 9 6 0 – Current (UK)

 Viewers followed Coronation Street in such enormous numbers that when Elsie Tanner married US Army sergeant Steve Tanner in 1967, over 20 million viewers were glued to the box – the sort of audience only a royal wedding would normally command.

-Later came characters such as Bet Lynch, Betty Turpin, Eddie Yeats and Jean Alexander’s whining and cadging cleaning lady Hilda Ogden (pictured) and her hen-pecked, skiving husband, Stan.
+Later came characters such as Bet Lynch, Betty Turpin, Eddie Yeats and Jean Alexander’s whining and cadging cleaning lady Hilda Ogden (pictured below right) and her hen-pecked, skiving husband, Stan.